davidaramant/git-historical-cloc/README.md

 ## TODO

+* Allow specifying a commit to start with so you don't have to check every commit
 * Allow specifying other branches
 * Allow specifying an output filename
 * More error handling (is the given directory actually a git repo?)